Overthinkers welcome here

 :: Where we go in-depth and really get to the heart of how you can free yourself from overthinking and live the life you deserve and dream of is when we work one-to-one.
 Take a look at how coaching with me can empower you to move towards the life you've always wanted, unchained by a whirring mind, and read what previous clients share about their experiences, on this page.

 :: Pressing Pause podcast for overthinkers, is where I pop into your week for about ten minutes and share words of inspiration and support.
 Take a look here for episodes and where to listen.
 I've also been fortunate enough to have been invited onto several podcasts where I've had fascinating conversations, you can listen to them here.

 :: I share the positive psychology-researched tools, strategies and actions, and how you can realistically and practically apply them to your everyday life, in my range of online courses.
 More than 1,500 people have already benefited from taking one or more of my courses.
 You can find out all about the courses here.

 :: And there's a wealth of blog posts available to you to read here.

 Most of all what I want you to know is that you're not alone.
 Yes, you can get lost in overthinking and worry more than you want to but you're not the only one who does it.
 There's nothing wrong with you, it doesn't make you weak or silly and, even if this is how it's always felt for you, this is not how it always needs to be.

 You have the ability, the strength and the power within you to break the cycle of thoughts in your head, to throw off the pressing weight of thinking a million things a minute, to free yourself from that trapped feeling of being chained to your thoughts and worries and busy mind.

 You're in the right place, I'm here with you.

 PS Overthinking isn't the same as experiencing high anxiety or dealing with a phobia.
-If your worries or fears are stopping you from going about your life as you want to it may be time to seek medical assistance starting with a visit to your GP.
+If your worries or fears are interfering with you functioning in daily life it may be time to seek medical assistance starting with a visit to your GP.